Padam Singh Dahiya

-Padam Singh Dahiya is a Indian Politician belongs to Khanda village in Sonipat district.
-He was Member of 10th Vidhan Sabha Haryana Legislative Assembly in Sonipat from Indian National Lok Dal Party.
+Padam Singh Dahiya is an Indian politician.
+He is from Khanda village in Sonipat district.
+He was a member of 10th Vidhan Sabha Haryana Legislative Assembly in Sonipat from Indian National Lok Dal Party.

-Political career
+Career

 Dahiya entered in politics in 1990 and joined Indian National Lokdal party.

-In January 2019, Padam Singh left INLD and joined Jannayak Janata Party in the presence of Deputy Chief Minister of Haryana Shri Dushyant Chautala.
+In January 2019, he joined Jannayak Janata Party.
 He is the President of Jannayak Janta Party in Sonipat district.

-In March 2023, Dahiya left Jannayak Janata Party and joined Indian National Congress in the presence of Bhupinder Singh Hooda and Deepender Singh Hooda.
+In March 2023, Dahiya left Jannayak Janata Party and joined Indian National Congress.